 Taste for doneness.

-When almost done, spread ½ cup of pecorino romano cheese or Parmesan cheese directly on the florets.
+When almost done, spread ½ cup of pecorino Romano or Parmesan cheese directly over the florets.

 Bake or air-fry for a few more minutes.